shuoyangd/en600.468/hw5/README.md

 *  The deadline for the leaderboard is 11-17-2017 at 11:59pm.

 *Credits: This assignment was developed by [Shuoyang Ding](http://sding.org/).
-The inspiration for the blackout idea was borrowed from the anime short [Blade Runner: Blackout 2022](https://www.youtube.com/watch?v=rrZk9sSgRyQ).
+The idea of blackout was borrowed from the anime short [Blade Runner: Blackout 2022](https://www.youtube.com/watch?v=rrZk9sSgRyQ).